 Print out the chord chart so you have them for some of our other sites as Ukulele Chord Progressions.

 If you want to learn to play specific songs, the net and YouTube are fantastic teachers.

-For instance if you want to learn “Lean On Me”, “Cont On Me” or “Take On Me” just search: lean on me ukulele chords (the cords are C, F, Em and G for playing this song on an easy way), count on me ukulele chords (C, Em, Am, G, F and Dm) or take on me ukulele chords (A, Bm, Dbm, D, F, Gbm and G).
+For instance if you want to learn “Lean On Me”, “Count On Me” or “Take On Me” just search: lean on me ukulele chords (the cords are C, F, Em and G for playing this song on an easy way), count on me ukulele chords (C, Em, Am, G, F and Dm) or take on me ukulele chords (A, Bm, Dbm, D, F, Gbm and G).
 Then you can find perfect teachers for your level that shows you how to play it.

 If you are a beginner, we will suggest you start with something easy.

-There are several experts out there that have an opinion on witch chord you shall start with for learning to play chords on the Ukulele.
+There are several experts out there that have an opinion on which chord you shall start with for learning to play the chords.
 We guess it depends on what kind of music you like.

-C, E, A, F and D is probably a very good start, but we prefer C, Am, F, G7 and G.
+C, E, A, F and D is probably a particularly good start, but we prefer C, Am, F, G7 and G.

-With these chords you can play a lots of songs.
+With these chords you can play a lot of songs.
 C, Am, F, G7 is also a good progression that you can play in a loop.
 Se the article about Ukulele chords progressions.

 Be aware that some of the cords can be a bit difficult to play, or have in a progression, for a beginner.
-Don’t start with the difficult stuff!
+Do not start with the difficult stuff!

 For some of the more difficult cords there can be an alternative for make them easier to play.
 Example: E cord.
-It can be easier for you to have your long finger over the to upper strings.
+It can be easier for you to have your long finger over the two upper strings.
 Then you use 3 fingers instead of 4.
 Try it out.